 Figure 2.2b

-2.3 Python Pickle Module for saving Objects by serialization
+2.3 Python Pickle Module for saving Objects by serialization [70]

-“Python Programming Tutorials” (Pythonprogramming.net, 2019) <https://pythonprogramming.net/python-pickle-module-save-objects-serialization/> accessed November 24, 2019.

 Pickling is used to store python objects.
 This means things like lists, dictionaries, class objects, and more.

 Generally, you will find pickling to be most useful with data analysis, where you are performing routine tasks on the data, such as pre-processing.
 Also, it makes a lot of sense when you're working with Python-specific data types, such as dictionaries.